kyma-project/website/content/blog-posts/2018-03-11-release-notes-0.8/index.md

 ### Definie the URLs of the repositories that hold your bundles in the Helm Broker

-You can now instantly update the URLs of bundles' repositories in the Helm Broker, no need to restart.
+You can now instantly update the URLs of your bundles repositories in the Helm Broker, with no need to restart.
 For more information, read [this](/docs/0.8/components/helm-broker#configuration-configure-helm-broker-add-a-new-bundle-repository) document.

 ## kyma-project.io